 Surprisingly, nowhere markets itself as a sunset spot, despite Moalboal being on the sunset coast!
 As a sunset lover, I made it my mission to seek out the best sunset spots.

 Moalboal Eco Lodge love sunsets so much, we have built a sunset deck!
-Follow us on Instagram as we furnish our yoga/sunset deck for future guests!
+Follow us on Instagram and watch us enjoy the beautiful Philippine sunsets from a hammock.

 18. Pamper yourself with a massage or mani/pedi

 Aching after all that hiking and canyoneering?
 Go for a massage!
 There are a few places to try and prices vary, but I will quote for a Swedish massage.